6 Examples of Fintech Content Marketing That Works

 • Costs money, but doesn’t bring in customers.

-We’ve helped 20+ fintech companies implement a content strategy that brings in customers, and not just traffic.
+We’ve helped 20+ fintech companies implement a content strategy that brings in customers, and not just organic traffic.

 We’ve helped some companies use their blog to bring in six figure customers, to get customers more cost-effectively than via ads and to rank for 10+ buying-intent keyphrases.